dcdpr/did-btcr2/chapters/Terminology.md

 Unsecured BTC1 Update

 : A ::BTC1 Update:: without a proof attached to it invoking the capability to apply the update to a **did:btc1** DID document.
-An Usecured BTC1 Update contains the JSON Patch object that defines the set of mutations to be applied to a DID document, along with the new version of the DID document and the source and target hashes of the DID document identifying the source DID document that the patch should be applied to and the target DID document that results from appliying the patch.
+An Unsecured BTC1 Update contains the JSON Patch object that defines the set of mutations to be applied to a DID document, along with the new version of the DID document and the source and target hashes of the DID document identifying the source DID document that the patch should be applied to and the target DID document that results from applying the patch.

 Unsecured BTC1 Updates